MrMarlonM/project-turmeric/README.md

 ## Credits

+## Code

+For the CSS wildcard selector used to override default styles of the browser and the HTML implementation of the favicon, I referenced code of the Love Running walkthrough project.
+Comments about the code clear up which lines are meant.

 ### Tools
 The following pages and program were used in creation of the webpage:
 - [Google Fonts](https://fonts.google.com/) to implement the used Font